Silent staff: 5 BIG reasons we need to be engaging front-line or non-desk employees

 #5: They need to be reached quickly and effectively in times of crisis or emergency

-From extreme weather to security or data violations and even terrorist threats, there are a whole spectrum of different situations that require immediate and efficient communication with our employees to ensure their safety, security, and compliance with response actions.
+From extreme weather to security or data violations and even terrorist threats, there is a whole spectrum of different situations that require immediate and efficient communication with our employees to ensure their safety, security, and compliance with response actions.
 Non-desk and frontline employees can be difficult to contact or simply unaware of the right procedures or actions to take in a crisis situation.

 As employers, we have a responsibility and obligation to keep those staff in the loop.
 The repercussions of failing to do so can be far-reaching, damaging, and even, in extreme cases, fatal.

 For Interact customer Acadian Companies, who have over 4,300 staff dispersed across the United States, this need came to fruition during Storm Harvey, which impacted a number of its employees.
-Providing a centralized hub for employees to get assistance, up-to-date information and for colleagues to rally together and provide support proved hugely valuable for staff.
+Providing a centralized hub for employees to get assistance, up-to-date information, and for colleagues to rally together and provide support proved hugely valuable for staff.

 The key to crisis communication lies in two elements; planning, and a multi-faceted approach to comms channels.
 Getting the message out over multiple channels maximizes its chance of being seen and acknowledged; the Interact Broadcast feature is designed to make this process efficient and easy.